aims-group/publication-site/README.md

     EMAIL_PORT = 1025

 Production versions should set the full suite of smtp options according to the mail server being used.

+Performance Note:
+    Page load speed can be improved by optimizing the get_authors property in models.py (It currently is about a second slower than calling .first() on the 'all' page)